 Can I make milk-based drinks like lattes and cappuccinos with a Barista coffee maker?

-Yes, most Barista coffee makers come with a steam wand that allows you to froth and steam milk, making it possible to create milk-based coffee drinks like lattes and cappuccinos.
-The steam wand helps you achieve creamy and velvety milk foam, which is essential for enhancing the texture and flavour of these beverages.
+Yes, most Barista coffee makers come with a steam wand that allows you to froth and steam milk.
+This will enable you to create milk-based coffee drinks like lattes and cappuccinos.
+The steam wand helps you achieve creamy and velvety milk foam, which enhances the texture and flavour of these beverages.

 Is a Barista coffee maker suitable for beginners?